 Scrum is not a fad.
-It has been around a lot longer than you may think.
+It has been around a lot longer than you might think.
 The first paper on Scrum (The New New Product Development Game) appeared in Harvard Business Review in January 1986.
 Software teams started using Scrum in 1993.
 Scrum and agile development are quickly becoming the predominant way to work.

-In fact, a 2009 survey by SearchSoftwareQuality found that 56 percent of organizations were using an agile process on at least some of their projects.
+In fact, a recent State of Agile survey found that 4 out of 5 respondents were using an agile process on at least some of their projects.
 And they aren't just applying these frameworks to IT and software development teams.
 61% are adopting agile for company-wide digital transformation.

-Of course they don't have to write all code in pairs, but that might be worthwhile on some projects and for some programmers.

 Pair programming is one of the Extreme Programming (XP) practices.
 But because it can often be a great idea, it has expanded beyond XP to become a popular agile practice–just as Kanban boards (taskboards) have expanded beyond Kanban.

-Every agile team should experiment with pair programming and figure out when it's appropriate for them and their project.
+Every team can experiment with pair programming and determine when it's appropriate for them and their project.
 It's quite possible that it's not 100 percent of the time, but it's even more likely that it's not 0 percent.